 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this culturally immersive journey with Siberia’s Nenets nomads – it’s the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Nenets Expedition Handbook which is available on request or upon application to join the team.

-All teammates arrive at Moscow’s Domodedovo Airport on Sunday 25 March 2018.
+All teammates arrive at Moscow’s Domodedovo Airport.
 Your Secret Compass expedition leader will meet you at a local hotel, served by a regular airport shuttle.
 The expedition officially begins at 1700 that evening, with an arrival brief and introductory team meal at the hotel.
 Get some sleep before a 0300 internal flight to Salekhard, organised by Secret Compass.
 Day two involves a seven-hour drive out of Salekhard in all-terrain vehicles along the frozen river Ob to reach Yar Sale for dinner and to spend the night.
 In the morning, the team gets kitted out in Nenets clothing and sets off in wooden box sledges pulled by snowmobiles to locate and join the Nenets encampment in the middle of the tundra.